 This air is ozone, and it comes with its problems when it is around humans in high concentration formats.
 The fact that the government had to stop this company multiple times through different names because of their false advertisements is the reason they are all owned by the same owner to have the rights to sell old air purifiers.

-In this section, I will talk about the technologies used in the alpine living air purifier.
-You will see that there are not a lot of things going on in this air purifier, but many things work within it.
-They just don’t work the way many people think they do.
-I will go through how this happens through the following subsections.
+In this section, we will talk about the technologies used in the alpine living air purifier.
+You will see that there are not a lot of things going on in this air purifier.
+But many things work within it.
+They don’t work the way many people think they do.

 Air Ionizer Ozone Purifier

 The ionic technology used in the alpine living air purifier is much stronger than many people think.
 The government mandated that air purifiers must be under government regulated levels.
 But this air purifier is just an “ozone generator” now as it should have been in the first place.